-- Be legally registered as a for profit private sector enterprise with activities aligned to the focus sectors and with direct linkages to small and micro enterprises in the geographical scope.
-In the case of social enterprise, the firm must demonstrate the ability to commercialise products and services intended to improve wellbeing.
-The businesses must be physically established in Kenya at the time of award and investment by AECF. - Enterprises with a minimum of 51% female ownership with a dominant representation of women employees, suppliers of raw materials, and distributors of goods will have a distinct advantage. - The company should produce audited accounts for at least two (2) years (these could be from the parent company, if recently established as a branch or subsidiary in Kenya). - The window targets enterprises which have an annual turnover of US\$500,000 to US\$2.5 million.
-Promising enterprises that do not meet the minimum turnover threshold will be considered on a case by case basis. - Be able to show commitment to match AECF's funding based on the ratios stated in the matching contributions arrangement highlighted in the matching fund's section above. - Request the grant funding within the stipulated time and funding range provided.
+- De legally registered as a for profit private sector enterprise with activities aligned to the focus sectors and with capacity to work with small and micro enterprises in the geographical scope.
+The businesses must be physically established in Kenya at the time of award and investment by AECF. - Enterprises with a majority female ownership and a dominant representation of women employees, suppliers of raw materials, - or distributors of goods. - The company should produce audited accounts for at least two (2) years (these could be from the parent company, if recently - established as a branch or subsidiary in Kenya). - The window targets enterprises which have a minimum annual turnover of US\$100,000.
+Promising enterprises that do not meet - > the minimum turnover threshold will be considered on a case by case basis. - Be able to show commitment to match AECF's funding based on the ratios stated in the matching contributions arrangement - highlighted in the matching fund's section above. - Request the grant funding within the stipulated time and funding range provided. - 2

 - Be compliant with the fundamental laws and regulations of Kenya, including tax, regulatory, health and safety, and human resource compliance laws. - Comply with the applicable international human rights, labour standards, and environmental management laws as expressed in the International Bill of Human Rights and the core labour standards established through the International Labour Organizations. - Demonstrate commitment to gender equality and the empowerment of women and young women while conducting business. - MUST NOT be involved in any act of corruption.
-AECF requires that the applicant (including its staff, contractors, and suppliers) not be involved in offering third parties, or seeking, accepting, or being promised by third parties, for themselves or any other party any gift, remuneration, compensation, or benefit of any kind whatsoever, which could be interpreted as an illegal or corrupt practice. - MUST NOT be involved in any act of terrorism or support terrorists' activities.
+AECF requires that the applicant (including its staff, contractors, and suppliers) not be involved in offering third parties, or seeking, accepting, or being promised by third parties, for themselves or any other party any gift, remuneration, compensation, or benefit of any kind whatsoever, which could be interpreted as an illegal or corrupt practice. - ▶ MUST NOT be involved in any act of terrorism or support terrorists' activities.
 The business will comply with all applicable anti-terrorist financing and asset control laws, regulations, rules, and executive orders.
 The business should have a duty of care to ensure they are not dealing with suppliers on debarment, suspension, exclusion and anti-terrorism on its suppliers, consultants and staff. - Allow AECF regular due diligence and monitoring visits. - Demonstrate additionality; see broad view guide in section 10.

-05 Desired socio-economic impact
+U5 Desired socio-economic impact